UN ITY is a new project from Outloud for girls and gender diverse young people aged 10-12.

-UNITY is a sister project to the thrice successfully evaluated RESPECT program, which has been running across public schools in Bankstown for 8 years to educate young boys about domestic violence, gender stereotypes and respect for women.
-The program has been proven to increase awareness and understanding of Domestic Violence & healthy relationships in 98% of participants.
+UNITY is a sibling project to our successful RESPECT program, which has been running in Bankstown primary schools for 8 years, educating young boys about domestic violence, gender stereotypes and respect for women.
+Three different Universities have evaluated RESPECT and has proven that it increases awareness and understanding of Domestic Violence & healthy relationships in 98% of participants.

 Finn O’Branagáin, CEO and Artistic Director of Outloud says, “We’re increasingly seeing young girls and gender diverse students face what seems to be an impossible situation – they feel immense peer pressure to take part in activities they don’t feel safe doing, and then are punished for doing them.
 It is critical to invest in early intervention to give young people the tools to deconstruct social messages and normalise positive behaviour patterns.
 This allows children to lay down a baseline of boundaries and expectations of how they should be treated, rather than waiting to unlearn thought patterns later on.”

-The launch of the program on November 4 acknowledges World Youth Day.
-Outloud will be hosting a webinar with speakers including Chanel Contos, Zena Dabaja, principal of Birrong Girls High School, and young participants of the consulting group.
+The launch of the program on November 4 2021 acknowledged World Youth Day.
+Outloud hosted a webinar with speakers including consent education activist Chanel Contos, Zena Dabaja, the principal of Birrong Girls High School, Armani Heydar, a domestic violence activist and artist, and young participants of the consulting group.
+You can request to view the launch replay

 Jason Clare, Local MP and Member for Blaxland, Western Sydney